BasementEngineering/Blindspotter/README.md

 # Blindspotter
+Blindspotter is a tool that enables planners to view local planning descisions through the lens of people living in the affected area.
+**Persona Based Impact Evaluation**
+The tool allows planners to use predefined or create new personas to simulate the impact of planning decisions on different demographics.
+This helps to identify potential issues and ensure that planning decisions are inclusive and considerate of all community members.
+**Community Sourcing of Personas**
+Furthermore, Blindspotter allows the planner to involve the local community in the planning process by sharing their personas.
+This helps to ensure that the planning decisions are aligned with the needs and preferences of the community.
+**Bias Mitigation and Data Based Impact Quantification** Our tool also allows to connect the personas to demographic data, to quantify the amount of people, the specific persona applies to.
+This helps to mitigate bias and ensure that planning decisions are based on data and evidence, while still allowing planners to understand individual perspectives.

+## Tech Stack
 A full-stack application with Vue.js frontend and Bun/Hono backend, featuring functional programming patterns with Purify-TS.

 ## 🚀 Quick Start